 The UK has quite a number of competitions, with a large listing of them on the official website of CaniCross UK.
 Canicross and bikejoring both started in Europe, and are very popular there.
 The sport is gaining popularity in North America, though!

-In Canada (my neck of the woods), the Bristol Dryland Canadian Championship Dog Race is a big event held yearly in Quebec that includes canicross, bikejoring, scooters, and larger teamed dog rigs.
-It was started four years ago, and draws competitors from around the globe to the small town of Bristol.
+In Canada (my neck of the woods), the Bristol Dryland Canadian Championship Dog Race is a big event held yearly in Quebec that includes canicross, bikejoring, scooters and larger teamed dog rigs.
+It draws competitors from around the globe to the small town of Bristol.

 Generally to compete, dogs must be 12 months or older, as it can be harmful to race a dog who is still growing.
 For the same reasons, dogs must be 18 months or older to compete in distances longer than 10 miles.